lsst/rsp_lsst_io/docs/guides/times-square/authoring/authoring-howto.rst

 Now you can develop the notebook's content as you would normally.
 Remember that in Times Square notebooks, the user will focus on the cell outputs, and by default the code cells are hidden.

+While writing the notebook, keep in mind the :doc:`requirements that Times Square places on notebooks <notebook-requirements>`.
+For example, your notebook can't access user-specific data or software and can't access modules or data within the GitHub repository.

 .. figure:: screenshots/code-setup.png
    :alt: Screenshot of a notebook that computes the moon's illumination on a given date.